Neighborhood Sensitive Mapping for Zero-Shot Classification using Independently Learned Semantic Embeddings: Experimental Evaluation

-We used three datasets, namely, fMRI dataset from \cite{mitchell2008predicting} (as used in \cite{palatucci2009zero}), wiki10+ dataset as described in \cite{zubiaga2012enhancing} and delicious dataset as described in \cite{tsoumakas2008effective} for experiments.
-We performed initial analyses on fMRI dataset and then computed results on wiki10+ dataset. \begin{itemize} \item The fMRI dataset is composed of the neural activity observed from nine human participants while looking at 60 different concrete words.
-These 60 words are divided into 12 different categories, like animals: bear, dog, cat, cow, horse and vehicles: truck, car, train, airplane, bicycle.
+We used the fMRI dataset for experimental analysis over three research questions, exactly as in the original paper on zero-shot \cite{palatucci2009zero}.
+The fMRI dataset is composed of the neural activity observed from nine human participants while looking at 60 different concrete words.
+These 60 words are divided into 12 categories, like animals: bear, dog, cat, cow, horse and vehicles: truck, car, train, airplane, bicycle.
 Each participant was shown a word and a small line drawing of the concrete object the word represents.
 The participants were asked to think about the properties of these objects for several seconds while scans of their brain activity were recorded.
 Each sample measures the neural activity at roughly 20,000 locations in the brain.
 Six fMRI scans were taken for each word.
-We also used the same time-averaging described in \cite{mitchell2008predicting, palatucci2009zero} to create a single average brain activity pattern for each of the 60 words, for each participant.
+We also used the same time-averaging described in Mitchell \emph{et al.} \cite{mitchell2008predicting, palatucci2009zero} to create a single average brain activity pattern for each of the 60 words, for each participant.
+The semantic embeddings used in the experiments were 300 dimensional vectors trained on Google news using \emph{word2vec} \cite{mikolov2013efficient}, and are freely available online.

-\item The wiki10+ dataset from \cite{zubiaga2012enhancing} contains text of \textit{wikipedia} articles and the tags assigned by users on \textit{delicious.com} for \emph{url} of those articles.
-We used the most popular tag for an article as the label of that article.
-There were 20762 instances in the dataset with 5303 distinct labels.
-We cleaned the data of all html tags and computed tf-idf representations of the data.
-Afterwards, we used truncatedSVD to reduce noise and dimensionality of the data.

-\item The delicious dataset \cite{tsoumakas2008effective} contains features of web pages from all over the Internet with tags generated by users on those web pages as the labels.
-The dataset contains 500 features for each instance and 983 unique labels.
-It has more than 16000 instances and the features are binary, with $1$ indicating the presence of the feature and $0$ indicating the absence of the feature. \end{itemize}

-The semantic embeddings used in this work are 300 dimensional trained using word2vec (\cite{mikolov2013efficient}) on \emph{google news} dataset.
-These pre-trained semantic embeddings are available online for a very large number of different words.